Basil Mint Pesto Pasta with Asparagus and Peas

 - 1 bunch fresh asparagus, tough ends snapped off, cut into 1-inch pieces

 - 3/4 cup English peas, fresh or frozen (defrosted)

 - 2 six-ounce jars marinated artichoke hearts, drained

-- 8 ounces Sprouts organic penne pasta
+- 8 ounces Sprouts organic penne or rotini pasta

 Cook the pasta until nearly done.
 Add the asparagus and peas to the boiling water and cook another 1 to 2 minutes until the asparagus is just barely tender.
 Reserve about ¼ cup of pasta water before draining.

 Transfer pasta, asparagus, peas, and drained artichoke hearts to a large bowl.
 Add as much pesto as desired and stir well.
 Add a little of the cooking water, if needed, to moisten the pasta.

 Serve with Parmesan on the side.